- Can students register for classes if money is owed to the University of Oregon?

 - Parents or Third parties will only have access to the student billing account if the student establishes them as an Authorized Payer in the QuikPAY system.
 Please refer to How can my parents log in and view the bill? for step-by-step instructions on establishing authorized payers on your account.

 - Can payments be made for an extended period of time and how much do the payments need to be?

 - Access to the registration system will be blocked when the student billing account is past due, even if monthly payments are being made.
 Accounts will also be assessed a billing charge and interest each month.
 If the account becomes over 90 days past due, the university may offset (take) the students Oregon State Income Tax refund even though payments are being made.

 Students should review their budget and determine the largest amount they can pay towards their UO debt.
 The larger the payments, the sooner the debt will be paid off and holds will be removed.
 Also, there will be less charged in monthly fees.

 - Why are holds placed on student billing accounts?

 - In most cases it is because the student billing account is past due.
-Student billing accounts have to be current in order to get access to the registration system or to get copies of academic transcripts.
+Student billing accounts have to be current in order to get access to the registration system.
 Many other offices on the campus place holds on student accounts and the registration system will indicate the phone number for the office that placed the hold.

 It is also possible that students may have tried to register before the assigned time.
 Students often think that they have more credits than the official record shows, or have included credit for the current term when looking up their registration time.